anne-zou/food-facilities-challenge/README.md

 - \+ Simple, centralized codebase with minimal setup and maintenance

 Backend:
-- \+ Can support large or frequently changing datasets
+- \+ Can support large or frequently changing datasets, or protect sensitive data
 - \+ Search logic can be reused by other clients (e.g. CLI, other UIs)
 - \- Requires additional infrastructure and ongoing maintenance

-Given the size and usage of the dataset, the frontend-only approach was chosen intentionally.
+Given the scope of this project, the frontend-only approach was chosen intentionally.

 ### What are the things you left out?

-- Caching the data to avoid recreating & repopulating the db every refresh
+- Cache the data to avoid recreating & repopulating the db every refresh

-Lower priority for this project since data size is small
+-> Lower priority for this project since dataset size is small

 - Map-based visualization of results
 - Search autocomplete
 - User accounts and authentication
 - Displaying user search history

-Excluded due to lack of clear product requirements and to keep the scope focused
+-> Excluded to keep the scope focused on the given requirements

 ### Scaling considerations and limitations